timruffles/cute/README.md

 - Configuarability costs too much.
 One attribute style for cute core components: 'te-'
 - It's Just Javascript.
 No "Angular script".
 - Plays badly with "legacy code".
 Bet on Javascript: all frameworks will be legacy code, JS won't
+- Avoid problems around identity but enforcing clean code.
+If you want non-strict equality, supply a hashing fn for good performance

 ## Goals